Kokodayo-CN/kokodayo-cn.github.io/index.md

 ---
 Welcome!
 ---
-This is the personal web portol for Kokodayo.
+This is the personal web portal for Kokodayo.
 To access more information, please access social media links below.